CuddleBear92/Hydrus-Presets-and-Scripts/Downloaders/Patreon/README.md

 # Patreon

 This Patreon all-in-one handles Patreon creators and posts.
 It will get media and attachments from posts as well as some tags.
 It should also handle `patreon.com` creator and post links.
+It will only get posts your account has access to.

 ## Login Setup